rejsafranko/Fish-Cultivation-Classifier/README.md

 Grad-CAM Visualizer: Integrated a Grad-CAM visualizer to interpret and visualize the model's attention, offering insights into the regions of the image influencing the classification decision.

+## Project Structure

 Explore the Jupyter notebooks or Python scripts to understand the implementation details and experiment with the models.

+src/notebooks: contains Jupyter notebooks meant for running the experiments on Google Colaboratory src/scripts: contains the script version of the experiments meant for running localy docs/: contains the technical document describing and explaining the technologies and experiments model/: meant for saving the fine-tuned models